pegasystems/pega-helm-charts/charts/pega/README.md

 #### Standard deployment using three tiers

-To provision a three tier Pega cluster, use the default example in the in the helm chart, which is a good starting point for most deployments:
+To provision a three tier Pega cluster, use the default example in the helm chart, which is a good starting point for most deployments:

 Tier name     | Description
 ---           |---
 web           | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch         | Background processing nodes which handle workloads for non-interactive processing.
 Pega recommends that these node use the node classification “BackgroundProcessing” `nodetype`.
-These nodes should not be exposed to the load balancer. stream        | Nodes that run an embedded deployment of Kafka and are exposed to the load balancer.
+These nodes should not be exposed to the load balancer. stream (Deprecated)        | Nodes that run an embedded deployment of Kafka and are exposed to the load balancer.
 Pega recommends that these node use the node classification “Stream” `nodetype`.
+The "Stream tier" is deprecated, please enable External Kafka configuration under External Services.

 #### Small deployment with a single tier